bawilless/bawilless.github.io/index.md

-# Welcome to the Azure Sphere Bootcamp information page
+# Welcome to the Avnet Azure Sphere Bootcamp information page

 This page contains useful references that will be helpful while you attend the Avnet Azure Sphere Bootcamp.